pa2si/tortuga/README.md

-v 0.16.15
+v 0.17.0

 What's new:

-- Single Event images formated.
-Prepare for different dimensions
+- Single Event is now in lg format not displayed in float
+- About description with a bit more margin

 Done: